Advocacy/Public Policy Objectives

-The success of the Grassroots Advocacy Network has grown substantially through participation in efforts with other organizations, by holding Alpha-1 Congressional Briefings, bringing patients to Capitol Hill for specific Alpha-1 lobbying agendas and by building relationships with key legislators.
-In 2015, we will continue to expand and strengthen the effectiveness of this grassroots program and address access to care barriers through the legislative and regulatory process.
+The success of the Grassroots Advocacy Network has grown substantially through participation in efforts with other organizations, by holding Alpha-1 Congressional Briefings, bringing patients to Capitol Hill, in Washington DC, for specific Alpha-1 lobbying agendas and by building relationships with key legislators.
+We will continue to expand and strengthen the effectiveness of this grassroots program and address access to care barriers through the legislative and regulatory process.
 To be most effective, funding is needed to generate participation in state and federal lobby activities to inform elected officials and state and federal agencies about the critical needs of those with Alpha-1.

 What do I need to know about...

 What do I need to know about Step Therapy?

 In August 2018, the Centers for Medicare & Medicaid Services (CMS) issued a guidance allowing Step Therapy under Part B in Medicare Advantage Plans.
 Step Therapy, appropriately labeled “Fail First,” is an approach that too many health-care providers and companies impose on patients to save money on costs.
 However, it can also be harmful to patients, potentially leading to extended periods of illness, significant unnecessary follow-up visits and time waiting for this and all too often more complicated downstream medical issues.